daryasary/instagram-graph-api/README.md

 ##Notes:
 * All `.get()` API call only return one page response and you should loop over next pages urls.
 * All handlers are available stand alone from graph_api.handler path

+##Todo:
+* Add token extender to exchange short-live token to long-live